ltw-webdev-4/curriculum/week-02.md

 ---
 topic: "Transitions & animations"
-desc: "Look at the effects that can be created with CSS using transforms, transition and animations."
+desc: "Look at the effects that can be created with CSS using transforms, transitions and animations."
-clr: "1, 2, 4, 5"
+clr: "1, 2"

 video_tutorials:
   - title: "CSS animations & effects"